elenasacristan/treebooks/README.md

+### Additional testing

+#### check list

 Click [here](/documents/checkList.xlsx) to see the checklist that I have used to test all the features in all the screen sizes.

-### Additional testing

 #### [Travis](https://travis-ci.org/)